MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/review-proposed-resources.md

 ## Resource availability

 Resource managers must be able to view the availability of resources and update bookings.
 In some cases, there is no formal demand (resource request).
-However a resource manager must respond to an unplanned demand that comes through other channels such as emails, phone calls, or instant messages.
+However, a resource manager must respond to an unplanned demand that comes through other channels such as emails, phone calls, or instant messages.
 Resource managers use the **Schedule Board** to update resources and bookings.

 Resource work hours are used as the basis to calculate the availability of a resource.
 Resource bookings consume the capacity of the resources.

 The **Schedule Board** uses colors and shading to show bookings, availability, overbookings, and the status of bookings.
-A setting on the **Schedule Board** settings lets you show a legend.
+A setting on the **Schedule Board** lets you display a legend.

 If a right-pointing arrow appears next to an individual bookable resource on the **Schedule Board**, the resource can be expanded to show details of the work that the resource is booked on.

 Because Dynamics 365 Project Operations uses the Universal Resource Scheduling engine, if you also have Dynamics 365 Field Service installed, you can view the details of resource bookings for projects, work orders, and any other entities that you've extended scheduling to.

-To view more details about an individual resource, right-click it to open the resource card.
+To view additional details about an individual resource, right-click it to open the resource card.